hashicorp/terraform-provider-azurerm/website/docs/r/eventhub_namespace_customer_managed_key.html.markdown

 * `type` - (Required) Specifies the type of Managed Service Identity that should be configured on this Kubernetes Cluster.
 Possible values are `SystemAssigned` or `UserAssigned`.

-* `identity_ids` - (Optional) Specifies a list of User Assigned Managed Identity IDs to be assigned to this Kubernetes Cluster.
+* `identity_ids` - (Optional) Specifies a list of User Assigned Managed Identity IDs to be assigned to this Event Hub Customer Managed Key.

 ~> **Note:** This is required when `type` is set to `UserAssigned`.

 ~> **Note:** While `identity_ids` is an array, only the first value is used as the Identity.
+Any other values will be ignored.

-~> **Note:** If using a User Assigned Identity, make sure to assign the identity the appropriate permissions to access the Key Vault.
+~> **Note:** If using a User Assigned Identity, make sure to assign the identity the appropriate permissions to access the Key Vault key.
+Failure to grant `Get, UnwrapKey, and WrapKey` will cause this resource to fail to apply.

 ## Attributes Reference